Montgomery County Explosion & Fire Accident Lawyer

 - Accidents involving leaking gas pipes in older buildings.

-What Happens in an Explosion or Fire Accident in Bucks County, PA?
+What Happens in an Explosion or Fire Accident?

 The most common injuries sustained in an explosion or fire accident are burn injuries and internal damage caused by smoke inhalation.
 More specifically, many explosion and fire accident victims suffer from: